ab5w/puppet-kvm/README.md

-Simple module to install KVM on Debian.
+Simple module to install KVM on Debian or RHEL.

 Include it into your .pp with either;